 The Cuisinart DCC-450BK 4-Cup Coffeemaker is another commonly-bought model by those who are looking for a small coffeemaker.
 This model comes with pause and serve functionality.
 That means you can remove the carafe during the brewing process, pour a cup for yourself, and the machine will pause while the carafe is out to avoid spilling on the heating plate.
 This model also comes with a 30-minute automatic shutoff, so you’ll never have to worry about the heating function burning your coffee, though you will probably need to reheat it if you wait for your next cup.

 This model also comes with a drip-free carafe, though you have to use it thoughtfully to achieve that result.
 On the downside, this model is prone to filter basket jams, which makes it difficult to remove and clean, but can also lead the coffee maker to back up and spill water everywhere.
-What ultimately lowers this model to last place is its relatively short longevity.
+What ultimately lowers this model to the last place is its relatively short longevity.
 Most people get about three years out of it.
 If you’re looking for better value, you have some options at this price point.
 While most people are decently satisfied with this model, you can do better for the price.

 We hope that our reviews have already led you to a 4-cup coffee maker that fits your needs at a great price.
 If you’re looking to learn more about coffee makers before you buy, be sure to check out this buyer’s guide.
 We’ve packed it full of great information about coffee makers, so that you can decide like a pro would, even if you’ve never owned one of these great products before.
 We’ve also included some ways to get a great deal, so if you’re a value shopper, you’ll want to read through this guide.

 While all the models on our list are 4-cup coffee makers, they do vary in size and shape.
-It’s not always easy to tell from the picture alone if you’re buying a model which will fit perfectly in your kitchen, or one that will be too large, so it’s a good idea to take measurements and consult the product’s listed dimensions before you buy.
+It’s not always easy to tell from the picture alone if you’re buying a model that will fit perfectly in your kitchen, or one that will be too large, so it’s a good idea to take measurements and consult the product’s listed dimensions before you buy.

-You’ll want to pay extra attention the height, as some models will have a narrow base, but be so tall that you wouldn’t be able to easily open them under the height of standard cabinets.
+You’ll want to pay extra attention to the height, as some models will have a narrow base, but be so tall that you wouldn’t be able to easily open them under the height of standard cabinets.

 Another important thing to keep in mind is that a “4-cup” coffee maker really only makes two cups of coffee by most Americans’ standards.
 It’s not misleading advertising so much as it is that there’s no universally accepted standard for what a cup is.
 Just keep that in mind.
 If you really want a full four cups of coffee, you may need to upgrade to an eight-cup model.